addr2data/aws-certification-prep/README.rst

 	- Which AWS services are currently in scope for the project.
 	- At what level, a particular service has been incorporated into the exercises.

-Expect this table to change frequently as new exercises are added.
+Expect this table to change frequently, as new exercises are added.

 **Last updated: 6/23/18**